cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 #### 2.6.1 Draft route

-This endpoint serves to draft a new contract, inclusive of its lifecycle and the schedule.
+This endpoint serves to draft a new contract, inclusive of its lifecycle and the schedule, or retrieve all draft contracts that are awaiting approval.

+> New/Edit draft contract

 Users can _EITHER_ send a `POST` request to create a new instance _OR_ send a `PUT` request to update the draft contract at the following endpoint:

 ```
 <baseURL>/vis-backend-agent/contracts/draft